 Frequently Asked Questions

-3. How do I revive a dying Kangaroo Fern?
+How do you revive a dying Kangaroo Fern?

 To revive a dying Kangaroo Fern, try trimming back any dead or damaged fronds, adjusting its watering schedule to ensure proper moisture, and providing adequate light and humidity.